hyperioxx/broadsoft/README.md

 good form to do a logout when you're done

 how to do bulk requests with atomicity (drawn from populatebroadsoft code)
+    note if large number will paginate, effectively killing atomicity add that to comments as well

 how the requestobjects work, how to create a new one
     discuss login fuctionality